KRAE: Signal

+Programming

-The primary focus of KRAE is oldies music format which usually consists of 1950's and 1960's music, however they have been heard playing 1980's music occasionally.
+The primary focus of KRAE is oldies music format which usually consists of 1950s and 1960s music, however they have been heard playing 1980s music occasionally.
 Beyond that, KRAE is home to Wyoming Sports Talk Today, airing between 3pm and 5pm Weekdays, a direct competitor to KFBC's "Sports Zone" at 4pm to 6pm.
-Additionally, Monday through Thursday evenings are home to a re-broadcast of old-time radio dramas, in their entirety, usually beginning around 8pm.
+Additionally, Monday through Thursday evenings are home to a rebroadcast of old-time radio dramas, in their entirety, usually beginning around 8pm.
 KRAE still covers local sporting events when another station can't pick it up, and they are currently under contract with the Denver Nuggets.